stevestrutt/terraform-ibm-instance-scheduler/README.md

   | Infrastructure Services | Editor | Required for starting and stopping VSI's |

 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

+# Note

+This module requires terraform version v0.14 and above as the module uses the latest features available as part of terraform v0.14